darshanpb/Riverie/README.md

-# Getting Started with Reverie
+# Getting Started with Riverie

 A React Components Library using Typescript.